bertronika/copris/README.md

 ```

 Read local file `Manual.md` using the specified printer feature set
 `epson.ini`.
-Remove any character that isn't present in the ASCII table.
+Remove any character that isn't present in the ASCII character set.
 Output formatted text to a USB interface on the local computer:

 ```